Stigma, Sharing & Cultural Resourcefulness

 Credit: Fox Photos

-In the 19th century, as industrialization advanced, the concept of passing down clothing became more prevalent among both affluent and working-class families.
-However, it wasn’t until the mid-20th century that the term “hand-me-down” gained popularity, coinciding with a post-World War II era when rationing and economic constraints persisted.
+In the 19th century, as industrialization progressed, the practice of passing down clothing became increasingly common among both affluent and working-class families.
+However, it wasn’t until the mid-20th century, during the post-World War II period of rationing and economic constraints, that the term “hand-me-down” gained widespread use.

 Credit: ‘In My Mother’s Sari,’ Meera Ganapathi

-“This is a 23-year-old pure chiffon sari from Mysore that my father gifted my mother.
+As Shagun Seda Sengupta, a 34-year-old creative director, reflects in the article, “This is a 23-year-old pure chiffon sari from Mysore that my father gifted my mother.
 I love how it’s so simple yet so striking.
 Since it was a gift from my father, I never had the nerve to ask my mother to give it to me.
-On her 60th birthday, in a fit of motherly love, she finally gave me this sari.” – Shagun Seda Sengupta, 34, Creative Director
+On her 60th birthday, in a fit of motherly love, she finally gave me this sari.”
+Her story reveals how these garments transcend fashion, becoming powerful symbols of familial bonds, personal history, and the emotional legacy passed down between generations.

 Credit: ‘In My Mother’s Sari,’ Meera Ganapathi